igocreate/igo-dust/docs/guide/partials.md

 The {+/} is inserted here

 // Output
-The BODY is insterted here !
+The BODY is inserted here !
 ```

 ---